 Let’s consider VGG as our first model for feature extraction.
-VGG is a convolutional neural network model for image recognition proposed by the Visual Geometry Group in the University of Oxford, where VGG16 refers to a VGG model with 16 weight layers, and VGG19 refers to a VGG model with 19 weight layers.
+VGG is a convolutional neural network model for image recognition proposed by the Visual Geometry Group at the University of Oxford, where VGG16 refers to a VGG model with 16 weight layers, and VGG19 refers to a VGG model with 19 weight layers.
 Fig. 2 illustrates the architecture of VGG16: the input layer takes an image in the size of (224 x 224 x 3), and the output layer is a softmax prediction on 1000 classes.
 From the input layer to the last max pooling layer (labeled by 7 x 7 x 512) is regarded as the feature extraction part of the model, while the rest of the network is regarded as the classification part of the model.

 Fig. 3 shows a program in Keras taking an image and extracting its feature.
-Fig. 4 shows the shape of feature as (1L, 7L, 7L, 512L) which is identical to the output of feature extractor mentioned above.
+Fig. 4 shows the shape of the feature as (1L, 7L, 7L, 512L) which is identical to the output of the feature extractor mentioned above.
 (Note: This program is for feature extraction, not for image classification.
 Please check classify ImageNet classes for predicting the corresponding classes.)